ucsffrancislab/ucsffrancislab.github.io/docs/C4_array.md

-DO NOT `scancel 733558_26`.
+DO NOT `qdel 733558_26`.
-I think that the script parses off the first numeric part and cancels everything!
+I think that the script parses off the first numeric part and cancels the entire array job!
+`qdel 733795_2`
+Argument "733795_2" isn't numeric in subroutine entry at /usr/bin/qdel line 96, <DATA> line 602.

+I think that `scancel 733558_26` is OK.